-Brexit rebel Lord Heseltine sacked from government role - BBC News
+Tory Brexit rebel Lord Heseltine sacked

 Brexit rebel Lord Heseltine sacked from government role

-Conservative former Deputy Prime Minister Lord Heseltine has been sacked as a government adviser after rebelling over Brexit in the House of Lords.
+Former Conservative Deputy Prime Minister Lord Heseltine has been sacked as a government adviser after rebelling over Brexit in the House of Lords.

 Lord Heseltine backed the demand for a parliamentary vote on the final deal to be written into Brexit legislation.

-Lord Heseltine learned hours later that he had been fired from five government advisory roles he had held.
+He learned hours later on Tuesday that he had been fired from five government advisory roles he had held.

 He said he accepted Number 10's right to sack him but "sometimes there are issues which transcend party politics".

+Asked what he thought his sacking said about the current government, he told BBC Radio 4's Today: "I have never met Theresa May so I can't make a judgement.
+She's doing very well in the polls... the public approve of what she's doing."

-Lord Heseltine told the Lords that the UK was facing "the most momentous peacetime decision of our time".
+Lord Heseltine, who campaigned to remain in the EU, told the Lords that the UK was facing "the most momentous peacetime decision of our time".

 The peer said he was having dinner with his wife when he got a call from the chief whip, and went to the Lords to be told he was being sacked.

-Lord Heseltine told the BBC: "This is not my judgment, this is the prime minister exercising her perfectly legitimate right to get rid of opposition in any way she finds appropriate.
+Lord Heseltine told the BBC the prime minister was "exercising her perfectly legitimate right to get rid of opposition in any way she finds appropriate".

-"Whether it's a wise thing to do is a matter for her not for me.
+"Whether it's a wise thing to do is a matter for her not for me," he said.

 "I have been hugely proud of the work I have done for David Cameron and now for this prime minister, and if they don't want me to go on they must sack me."

+He said it was a "great disappointment" for him as "for six years I have had the incredible privilege of working inside the Whitehall machine with civil servants helping ministers to make decisions".

-He continued: "I did write a newspaper article the other day setting out exactly what I intended to do so I think they could have told me this would be the price but let me make it quite clear; I would still have voted as I did tonight.
+Lord Heseltine continued: "I did write a newspaper article the other day setting out exactly what I intended to do so I think they could have told me this would be the price, but let me make it quite clear; I would still have voted as I did tonight.

 "Sometimes in politics there are issues which transcend party politics; in the end you have to be your own person.
 I believe our interests are intertwined with Europe.
 I am not prepared to change.

-"Every Conservative prime minister I worked for has told me, including this prime minister before the referendum, that we were essentially seeking British self-interest in Europe."
+"Every Conservative prime minister I worked for has told me, including this prime minister before the referendum, that we were essentially seeking British self-interest in Europe.

 "It's not perfect but it's much better than anything that happened before the Second World War."